OniAkuma96/Milestone-project---The-Church-of-Iron/README.md

 ## Features
 ### Existing Features
 - Navbar - allows users to fluidly move between site pages by clicking on navbar items.
+The logo will double as the homepage link.
 - Membership sign up button - allows non-members to sign up for membership.
 - Schedule timetable - allows members to book classes by checking availablility and calling the number to book a class.